zzh-SJTU/zhe_hao_Zhang.github.io/index.md

 ## Experience

-- **multi-agent visual dialog system**
+ **multi-agent visual dialog system**
-  Under the supervision of Prof. Shuai Li, our team is working on building a multi-agent visual dialog system.
+  -Under the supervision of Prof. Shuai Li, our team is working on building a multi-agent visual dialog system.
 I am working deeply into the natural language generation and the exploration methods after that.

-- **Intern in Stat NLP group**
+ **Intern in Stat NLP group**
-  Recently, I have become a research intern in Stat NLP group, under the supervision of Prof.Wei Lu.
+ -Recently, I have become a research intern in Stat NLP group, under the supervision of Prof.Wei Lu.
 I have learned the classic NLP model such as Word2Vec, Glove, BERT and so on.
 After that, I have built a Seq2Seq model including a multi-layer LSTM encoder and decoder with attention.